Yasaka Antipower

 Make no mistake: grippy anti is for fun and enjoyment, adding variety to the dominant copypasta all-out topspin strategy.
 Don’t expect to be winning many high-level matches against this archetype; for that, you would need to transition to frictionless anti/twiddling close to the table or LP/SP/inverted for chopping away from the table.

 The first time I used it, I was shocked at how it could effortlessly return serve.
-It is best for that, however, you better keep it low as it doesn’t generate much spin.
+It is best for that, however, you better keep it low as It doesn’t generate much spin.

 Super easy to control, it helped my game considerably when I switched from conventional.
 But ultimately, I stopped using it because it doesn’t generate enough spin with chops (but can certainly generate some).
 For me, the trade-off between being insensitive to opponents’ spin vs. not generating much spin is too extreme.
 I prefer short pips as the trade-off is lesser.